 • November: Thanksgiving and the day after

-• December: Christmas Eve and Christmas Day (subject to change depending on how holiday falls.)
+• December: Christmas Eve and Christmas Day (subject to change depending on when the holiday falls.)

 • To provide skillful and loving care, in order for children to grow up with healthy minds and bodies.